dotnet/docs-desktop/dotnet-desktop-guide/index.md

 Welcome to the Desktop Guide.
 The Desktop Guide is a set of documentation for .NET-based Windows UI technologies including Windows Presentation Foundation (WPF) and Windows Forms (WinForms).
 The Desktop Guide will cover both .NET 5 (and .NET Core 3.1) and later versions, along with .NET Framework.

-Historically, the .NET Framework documentation related to WPF and WinForms has been included in the [.NET Documentation](/dotnet).
+Historically, the .NET Framework-based documentation for WPF and WinForms has been included in the [.NET Documentation](/dotnet).
 Windows Forms content has been migrated to this guide, while the migration of WPF content is ongoing.

 ## Windows Forms

-There are two implementations of Windows Forms, and therefore two different sets of documentation:
+There are two implementations of Windows Forms, each with it's own documentation:

-Windows Forms is supported on .NET 5 (and .NET Core 3.1) and .NET Framework.
+01. The [.NET Framework 4 implementation](framework/winforms/index.yml?view=netframeworkdesktop-4.8) that's supported by Visual Studio 2019 and Visual Studio 2017.

+    .NET Framework 4 is a Windows-only version of .NET and is considered a Windows Operating System component.
+This version of Windows Forms is distributed with .NET Framework.

+    The documentation for this version of Windows Forms is available [here](framework/winforms/index.yml?view=netframeworkdesktop-4.8).

 01. The open-source implementation hosted on [GitHub](https://github.com/dotnet/winforms).